openvinotoolkit/openvino_notebooks/notebooks/240-EfficientDet-object-detection/README.md

 ## Notebook Content

-* Downloading and exporting the efficientDet-d0 model from TensorFlow-HUB
+* Downloading and exporting the efficientDet-d0 from TensorFlow-HUB
   * Validating inference of tf-model
-* Converting tf-model to OpenVINO-IR(Intermediate representation) file {FP16}
+* Converting tf-model to OpenVINO-IR(Intermediate representation) file
   * Validating inference of OpenVINO-model
   * Evaluating performance by AP( average Precision)